May 23, 2017 | Press

 Dr. Long was the 2005 winner of the prestigious Zella Bronfman Butler Award for outstanding contributions in the field of special education/human services.
 He is also the author of the inspiring book, “Swimming in a Pool of Peanut Butter,” written from the perspective of children with ADHD.
 Dr. Long’s second book, “Stop the Bounce,” portrays the experiences of foster children who are hoping to one day find their forever family.

 Dr. Long’s diversified professional experience and passion for the human services and special education industries has provided him the skills necessary to be an effective leader, a confident visionary and an innovator.

-Family Residences and Essential Enterprises, Inc. (FREE) has partnered with Fitness Plus to …Learn More >
+Family Residences and Essential Enterprises, Inc. (FREE) will be recognizing the month of …Learn More >

 Family Residences and Essential Enterprises, Inc. (FREE), an organization that benefits and supports …Learn More >